-- Aaa Obligations rated Aaa are judged to be of the highest quality, with minimal credit risk. - Aa Obligations rated Aa are judged to be of high quality and are subject to very low credit risk. - A Obligations rated A are considered upper-medium grade and are subject to low credit risk. - Baa Obligations rated Baa are subject to moderate credit risk.
-They are considered medium-grade and as such may possess certain speculative characteristics. - Ba Obligations rated Ba are judged to have speculative elements and are subject to substantial credit risk. - B Obligations rated B are considered speculative and are subject to high credit risk. - Caa Obligations rated Caa are judged to be of poor standing and are subject to very high credit risk. - Ca Obligations rated Ca are highly speculative and are likely in, or very near, default, with some prospect of recovery of principal and interest. - C Obligations rated C are the lowest rated class of bonds and are typically in default, with little prospect for recovery of principal or interest.
+Aaa - Obligations rated Aaa are judged to be of the highest quality, with minimal risk.

+Aa - Obligations rated Aa are judged to be of high quality and are subject to very low credit risk.

+A - Obligations rated A are considered upper medium-grade and are subject to low credit risk.

+Baa - Obligations rated Baa are subject to moderate credit risk.
+They are considered medium-grade and as such may possess speculative characteristics.

+Ba - Obligations rated Ba are judged to have speculative elements and are subject to substantial credit risk.

+B - Obligations rated B are considered speculative and are subject to high credit risk.

+Caa - Obligations rated B are considered speculative and are subject to high credit risk.

+Ca - Obligations rated Ca are highly speculative and are likely in, or very near, default, with some prospect of recovery in principal and interest.

+C - Obligations rated C are the lowest-rated class of bonds and are typically in default, with little prospect for recovery of principal and interest.